Former mayor Patrick Wimberly pleads guilty to bribery charges

 He demanded cash payments to facilitate the sale of a city-owned property

-Photo Credit: Youtube/Click on Detroit
+Photo source: Youtube/Click on Detroit

-In a shocking revelation of corruption within local government, Patrick Wimberly, the former mayor of Inkster, MI, has pleaded guilty to accepting bribes totaling $100K.
+In a shocking revelation of corruption within local government, Patrick Wimberly, the former mayor of Inkster, Michigan, has pleaded guilty to accepting bribes totaling $100K.
 This case highlights the ongoing issues of corruption that plague public officials and the importance of accountability in leadership.

 Details of the bribery scheme